osukelly691/test/d.-Configuring-a-Validator.md

 RuleFor(customer => customer.Surname).NotNull().WithMessage("Please ensure that you have entered your Surname");
 ```

-Note that custom error messages can contain placeholders for special values such as the name of the property being validated.
+Note that custom error messages can contain placeholders for special values such as '{PropertyName}' - which will be replaced in this example with the name of the property being validated.
 This means the above error message could be re-written as:

 ```
 RuleFor(customer => customer.Surname).NotNull().WithMessage("Please ensure you have entered your {PropertyName}");
 ```

 ...and the value 'Surname' will be inserted.
-For a complete list of error message placeholders see the Validators page.
+For a complete list of error message placeholders see the the [[Built in Validators|c.
+Built In Validators]] page.

 It is also possible to use your own custom arguments in the validation message.
 These can either be static values or references to other properties on the object being validated: